toludoyin/Data_Science_MongoDB/README.md

+Loading data to the database using NoSQL;

-Loading to and extracting collections from mongodb
+Extracting collections(data) from mongodb